ETCHING-team/ETCHING/README.md

 * C++11 with g++>=4.7.0

-* python3 with pickle, pandas, numpy, sklearn, skranger, and xgboost packages.
+* python3 with pickle, pandas, numpy, scikit-learn, skranger, and xgboost packages.

 * bwa mem (or Minimap2)